coriouslien/cuda-gemm-kernels/environment/setup.md

 </pre>

 That confirms Docker has full GPU access — you're then ready to run any AI container!
 Let me know what you see after reboot.
-I got this version CUDA Version: 13.1 , and I don't like it.

 Two Different CUDA Versions — Both Are Correct
 |Version	|What it means  |
 |:----------:|:------------:|